Mr Vikas Sinha, Dr David Ebsworth, Dr Andrew Sinclair

 Dr David Ebsworth, Dr Mahendra Shah, Dr Anders Ullman

-Download Nominations Committee terms of reference
+Download Nomination and Corporate Governance Committee terms of reference

 The Board of Directors of Verona Pharma recognises the importance of sound corporate governance and strives to comply with and will report against the standards of corporate governance prescribed by the Corporate Governance Code for Small and Mid-Size Quoted Companies from The Quoted Companies Alliance (the “QCA Code”).
 The Board believes that this corporate governance framework is appropriate for the Company, having regard to its size and nature.
 The Board periodically reviews the QCA Code and updates the framework if necessary, with the last review undertaken on 1st September 2018.
 For a copy of the QCA Code, visit the Quoted Company Alliance (QCA) website at www.theqca.com.
+Click here for an analysis of how Verona Pharma applies the ten principles of the QCA Code.

 The Board maintains and periodically reviews a list of matters that are reserved to, and can only be approved by, the Board.
 These include: